jackdesert/arscca/README.md

 -------------

-There is a module in bin/archive_event.py that pulls most events from joomla and stores them in this repository.
+There is a module in bin/archive_event.py that pulls most events from joomla and stores them in this repository in the archive/ directory.

 Backlog